Why global connections and overseas professional development matter

 We visited schools, an institution in the mountains, and a hospital.
 We attended Municipality and parent meetings, and met with the mayor and Minister for Social Care.
 We talked with parents who were wanting to form a NGO (Non-Government Organisation), teachers and children.
 Ailsa spoke powerfully of her experience growing up, what she’d needed and the contribution she now made.
 I was briefed for a radio interview to raise awareness of disabled children’s needs and engage positive interest with the public about changes ahead.

 On the last night of our visit, we shared a meal with the visiting Mayors and Municipal leaders.
-It was -12°C in the day, seriously cold at night and we were tired.
+It was -12°C in the day, even colder at night and we were tired.
 The Mayor from a local town stood up to speak,

 ‘I had thought these children could do nothing, that they had nothing to contribute, and there was nothing for us to do.
 But I have met Ailsa, and my heart has changed, we must do something for these young people.’